 A private building surveyor is a fully independent person and is not associated with or controlled by council.

 Choosing a building surveyor

-The building surveyor (private or municipal) who issues the building permit is generally responsible for ensuring that the building work complies with the requirements of the Building Act 1993 and the Building Interim Regulations 2017.
+The building surveyor (private or municipal) who issues the building permit is generally responsible for ensuring that the building work complies with the requirements of the current Building Act and the Building Regulations 2018.

 The Building Act contains provisions to promote that only one building surveyor, rather than a number, carries out the required functions in regards to issuing permits and carrying out inspection of building work for a project.
 That building surveyor may however engage qualified and registered building inspectors to carry out the building inspections during the course of construction.

 A person who fails to comply with a valid building order may be prosecuted in the Magistrates Court for that failure.
-A private building surveyor in such circumstances is required to refer that matter to the Building Commission.
+A private building surveyor in such circumstances is required to refer that matter to the Victorian Building Authority.